-In a world that stays at home, many of us have entered a new reality, one which is online-focused with differing consumer behaviour than brands are used to.
-Your data is key to better understand how this crisis is impacting your business and also the new needs and demands of customers.
+In a world that stays at home, many of us have entered a new reality, one which is online-focused with different consumer behaviour than brands are used to.
+Your data is key to better understanding how this crisis is impacting your business, and also the new needs and demands of customers.
 It can help retailers to better focus their efforts and know which clients to focus on to increase conversions or save on media spend.
-So how can you use data to thrive in this new reality from a digital marketing perspective?
+How can you use data to thrive in this new reality from a digital marketing perspective?
 The answer depends on your current situation.
 Below, four scenarios are outlined followed by actions you can take depending on your circumstances.

 Another option would be to focus more energy on effective targeting to prevent customer returns.
 Because return shipments don’t add any revenue to your bottom line, only logistical costs.
-Using conversion API’s, you can feedback which conversions were not actually conversions, but instead returns, and optimise to exclude those visitors from your marketing efforts while at the same time optimising, for example, Google Smart Bidding on those that are actually buying your product or service.
+Using conversion APIs, you can feedback which conversions were actually returns.
+You can exclude those visitors from your marketing efforts, while at the same time optimising Google Smart Bidding on those that are actually buying your product or service.

 Upselling to increase conversions

-Increase your volume by looking into new marketing opportunities
+Increase your volume by looking into new marketing oppurtunities

 Using data to hyper-target your advertising

-An alternative is looking at in-market activation.
+An alternative is to look at in-market activation.
 You then predict the moment when a user is expected to convert.
 This enables you to create triggered marketing messages based on the demand of the individual customer.
 Meaning you can start or pause campaigns for users who might not be interested in buying an item at the moment.
-And choose to re-engage with either conversion, product or brand focussed messaging.
+And choose to re-engage with either conversion, product or brand focused messaging.